What is the Common Reporting Standard (CRS)? What are the consequences of the CRS?

 At a glance

-The Common Reporting Standard (CRS) is a global standard for the automatic exchange of information which has been commissioned by the Organisation for Economic Cooperation and Development (OECD).
-Over one hundred countries have so far committed to it, and the list is still growing.
+The Common Reporting Standard (CRS) is a global standard for the automatic exchange of information developed by the Organisation for Economic Cooperation and Development (OECD) in 2014.

 Financial institutions and certain relevant persons, including professional businesses providing tax advice, will be required to notify certain clients: